 Where is the Red Ribbon Ride?
-Starts at the Mall of America; after 10 years of traveling through southeastern Minnesota we are changing the route to travel to another beautiful area of the state.
+Starts at the Mall of America (West Market Square)- NEW location for 2014); travels to overnight stops in Belle Plaine, Mankato, & Waconia.
 The Ride will end at the beautiful State Capitol in St Paul.

 How long is the Red Ribbon Ride?
 It's a four-day Ride with three overnights along the route.
-Riders will travel nearly 300 miles during the four days.
+Riders will travel approximately 300 miles during the four days.

 What's the Rider registration fee and age limit?
 Riders are responsible for paying a $75, non-refundable, non-transferable registration fee.
-You must be 18 years old by July 18, 2013 to register.
+You must be 18 years old by the first day of the Ride, to register.
 Riders are required to raise a minimum of $1,500 to participate.
-Student registration rate: $50, non-refundable, non-transferable registration fee; $750 fundraising minimum.
+Student Rider registration rate: $50, non-refundable, non-transferable registration fee; $750 fundraising minimum.
 Proof of current student status required (copy of student ID).
-Contact the Ride office directly to inquire, email@example.com
+Contact the Ride office directly to inquire, firstname.lastname@example.org

 What's the Crew member registration fee and age limit?
 Crew members are responsible for paying a $75, non-refundable, non-transferable registration fee.
-You must be 18 years old by July 18, 2013 to register.
+You must be 18 years old by the first day of the Ride, to register.
 Crew members are encouraged to fundraise, but not required; a personal fundraising goal of $250 is recommended.
+Unfortunately, there is not a student rate for Crew registration.

 Where can people cheer on the participants?
 Spectators can cheer on the participants at various cheering stations along the route.
-As soon as the new route in announced, and pit stop locations confirmed, we will add this information here.
-We anticipate this happening in the first quarter of 2013.
+For more information, click here (link available June 1st).

 ABOUT THE BENEFICIARIES